-As of March 31, 2020, the Company had no cash and working capital deficit of approximately \$648,000.
+As of June 30, 2020, the Company had approximately \$2.2 million in cash and working capital of approximately \$2.2 million.

-The Company's liquidity needs up to March 31, 2020 have been satisfied through a \$25,000 contribution from the Sponsor in exchange for the issuance of the Founder Shares to the Sponsor and the advancement of funds by the Sponsor of approximately \$146,000 under the Note (see Note 4) to the Company to cover for offering costs in connection with the Initial Public Offering.
-Subsequent to March 31, 2020, the Company borrowed an additional amount of approximately \$17,000, for a total amount of approximately \$163,000 under the Note.
+The Company's liquidity needs to date have been satisfied through a \$25,000 contribution from the Sponsor in exchange for the issuance of the Founder Shares to the Sponsor, the advancement of funds by the Sponsor of approximately \$163,000 under the Note (see Note 4) to the Company to cover for offering costs in connection with the Initial Public Offering, and the proceeds from the consummation of the Private Placement not held in the Trust Account.
 The Company fully repaid the Note on May 8, 2020.
-Subsequent to the consummation of the Initial Public Offering and the Private Placement Warrants, the Company's liquidity has been satisfied through the proceeds from the consummation of the Private Placement not held in the Trust Account of approximately \$3.1 million.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (see Note 4).
-As of March 31, 2020, there were no amounts outstanding under any Working Capital Loans.
+As of June 30, 2020, there were no amounts outstanding under any Working Capital Loans.